fbielejec/fbielejec.github.io/_posts/2026-05-07-autoresearch-gem-strategy.md

 **Untouchable:**
 - The data loader and the causal walk-forward split.
 No peeking past day `t-1` when deciding for day `t`.
 - The backtest skeleton -- the day-by-day loop, portfolio bookkeeping, fee accounting.
 - The scoring function.
-Single scalar, no rewriting.
+Single scalar, untouchable.
 - External constants: the 30 bps round-trip fee (10 bps exchange + 20 bps slippage), the 1.5× stress multiplier, the starting capital.
 These are market facts, not strategy parameters.

 **Modifiable:**